PTSD: National Center for PTSD

 Medications for PTSD

 Available en Español

-There are 4 medications recommended to treat PTSD symptoms.
-These medications are also used to treat depression.
-When used for PTSD, they can reduce PTSD symptoms.
+There are 3 medications recommended to treat PTSD symptoms.
+These medications can reduce PTSD symptoms.
+It can take a few weeks for you to notice change and your provider will work with you to manage side effects and dose.
 Learn more about the recommended medications for PTSD.

 Reading time: minutes

 What Type of Treatment Is This?